 Latisse and Alternatives for Eyebrow Hair Growth

-Bimatoprost is the scientific name of a synthetic prostamide anolog that is used for treatment of glaucoma (an ocular disorder that results in optic nerve damage through increased pressure of fluid inside eyes).
-This medication and other prostamides can also increase the growth phase of hair follicles.
-This will lead to longer and fuller eyelashes.
-Prostamides like Bimatoprost were tried for treatment of eyebrow hair successfully as well.
+Bimatoprost is the scientific name of a synthetic prostamide anolog and it used for the treatment of glaucoma (an ocular disorder that results in optic nerve damage through an increased amount of fluid pressure inside the eyes).
+This medication, as well as other prostamides, can also increase the growth phase of hair follicles.
+In turn, this will lead to longer and fuller eyelashes.
+Prostamides, such as Bimatoprost, were successfully tested for the treatment of eyebrow hair as well.

-There are a different types of prostamides such as:
+There are many different types of prostamides and they include: